abhi-kulkarni/TeamManagement/README.md

 1) Clone the repository using the command in your terminal :
 - git clone https://github.com/abhi-kulkarni/TeamManagement.git

+Once done, open it using any IDE - VSCode, Pycharm, etc.

 2) Create a virtual environment for python3 using the command:
 - python3 -m venv <virtual_env_folder_name>